nlumpkin/Beginner_Python_Projects/Readme.txt

-These are my beginner Python projects :)
+These are my beginner Python projects :) Hip hip hooray!!